 - Study Abroad - Earn credit toward your degree while experiencing exciting global adventures overseas.

-Internships are not required for a degree in health science at Wayne State College, as this would typically completed at a professional medical school.
+Internships are not required for a degree in Health Sciences at Wayne State College, as this would typically completed at a professional medical school.
 However, Career Services is available to help you find job opportunities if you are looking for field-related work experience.